 Start with your hazard assessment and evacuation routes.
 Add meeting points and role assignments.
 Build out the supply inventory and document binder over the following weeks.
 Then drill it.
 Twice a year, minimum.

-Download a Family Emergency Plan PDF from Ready.gov as a starting template, then customize it using the steps in this guide.
-Print your one-page quick-reference version and tape it inside a kitchen cabinet where everyone can find it.
+Download a Family Emergency Plan PDF from Ready.gov as your starting template, then customize it using the steps in this guide.
+Print your one-page quick-reference version and tape it inside a kitchen cabinet.
 Put the full plan somewhere accessible.
 And then go live your life with the confidence that comes from having a real, tested family emergency preparedness plan ready when it matters most.

 Sources and Further Reading